dagservice/da-gpn/README.md

 ```
 Note: We perform our experiments on GTX 3090 card.

-Part of the code is adapted from [An Improved Baseline for Sentence-level Relation Extraction]: https://github.com/wzhouad/RE_improved_baseline.
+Part of the code is adapted from [An Improved Baseline for Sentence-level Relation Extraction](https://github.com/wzhouad/RE_improved_baseline).